SecUSo/privacy-friendly-dice-game/README.md

 ## License

-Privacy Friendly Yahtzee is licensed under the GPLv3.
+Privacy Friendly Dice Game is licensed under the GPLv3.
 Copyright (C) 2016 Karola Marky

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.